How Tapping Into My Sexuality At Age 29 Radically Changed My Life

 I grew up with a single dad, who gave me affirmation and positive feedback for excelling in sports, for my strong work ethic, and for my academics.
 But he wanted me to share things with him that didn't come naturally to me—working on cars, mowing the lawn, moving furniture.

 It's never too late to embrace your sexual energy.
-Here are the steps that helped me get there—I hope they help you, too.
+Here are the steps that helped me get there.

 1. Practice self-care.